freedomofpress/securedrop-docs/docs/rebuild_admin.rst

 on how to do so, see :ref:`this section in the firewall setup documentation
 <assign_static_ip_to_workstation>`.
 If you do not know the correct static IP
-address for the *Admin Workstation*, and you are using a recommended pfSense-based *Hardware Firewall*, you can retrieve the address by loggging into its admin interface and checking the settings under **Firewall ▸ Aliases**.
+address for the *Admin Workstation*, and you are using a recommended pfSense-based *Hardware Firewall*, you can retrieve the address by logging into its admin interface and checking the settings under **Firewall ▸ Aliases**.

 .. note:: If you do not have login credentials for your pfSense firewall, check